ucsd-ccbb/cirrus-ngs/README.md

 # Cirrus-NGS

-Cloud-optimized primary analysis pipelines for RNA-seq, miRNA-seq, ChIP-seq, and variant calling in whole-genome/whole-exome DNA-Seq.
+Cloud-optimized primary analysis pipelines for RNA-seq, miRNA-seq, ChIP-seq, RNAEditing and variant calling in whole-genome/whole-exome DNA-Seq.

 ## Introduction

 Bionformatic analysis of large-scale next-generation sequencing (NGS) data requires significant compute resources.
 While cloud computing makes such processing power available on-demand, the administration of dynamic compute clusters is a daunting task for most working biologists.
 To address this pain point, the Center for Computational Biology and Bioinformatics at the University of California, San Diego, has developed Cirrus-NGS, a turn-key solution for common NGS analyses using Amazon Web Services (AWS).

-Cirrus-NGS provides primary analysis pipelines for RNA-Seq, miRNA-Seq, ChIP-Seq, and whole-genome/whole-exome sequencing data.
+Cirrus-NGS provides primary analysis pipelines for RNA-Seq, miRNA-Seq, ChIP-Seq, RNAEditing and whole-genome/whole-exome sequencing data.
 Cirrus users need not have any bioinformatics tools for these pipelines installed on their local machine, as all computation is performed using AWS clusters and all results are uploaded to AWS's S3 remote storage.
 The clusters are created dynamically through Cirrus-NGS, based on a custom machine image with all the necessary software pre-installed.
 Users manage clusters and run pipelines from within a web browser, using flexible but light-weight Jupyter notebooks.

 ## Installation